Striped Bass Fishing Flies

 is with slow strips and short twitches.

-This Hollow Fly, tied by Bob Popovic is another nifty bunker pattern.
+This Hollow Fly, tied by Bob Popovics is another nifty bunker pattern.
 It was tied using bucktail.